MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/resource.md

- #`resource`: A factory which creates a resource object that lets you interact with RESTful  server-side data sources.
+ #resource: A factory which creates a resource object that lets you interact with RESTful  server-side data sources.

  Applies to version 1.1.0 of package mrsdeploy.